denis-buketa/android-templates/README.md

 # android-templates
-Contains template to speed up the Android Development
+Contains templates to speed up the Android Development